 Janet Darby's current areas of research interest span across different groups in Rehabilitation & Ageing.
 She is involved with recruiting for a number of studies and, as a qualified occupational… read more

 Janet Darby's current areas of research interest span across different groups in Rehabilitation & Ageing.
 She is involved with recruiting for a number of studies and, as a qualified occupational therapist, also provides occupational therapy intervention.
-She is currently completing the following research studies:
+She has recently completed data collection and analysis on the following research study:

-- Recruits care home residents for this randomised controlled trial
+- Recruited care home residents for this randomised controlled trial

-- The study is investigating a falls prevention intervention in a small number of care homes
+- The study investigated a falls prevention intervention in UK care homes

-- Care homes in the intervention group receive a training session and support from a NHS clinical falls specialist
+- Care homes in the intervention group received a training session around a falls prevention tool and support from a NHS clinical falls specialist

 - The falls prevention training received